Salako07/Cancer-Tumor-Classifier/README.md

    - **Inference:** Ongoing Deployment on Azure.

 #### 8. **Future Work**
-   - **Model Improvement:**  Additional Data willbe used to train the model, different acrchitectures wille considered.
+   - **Model Improvement:**  Additional Data will be used to train the model, different acrchitectures wille considered.
    - **Extensions:** Possible applications or extensions, like multi-class tumor classification for additional tumor types.